xmos/lib_xcore_math/README.rst

 Two-Layer API
 *************

 ``lib_xs3_math`` has a two-layer API.
 In this model the lower layer (the *low-level API*) acts as the workhorse of the library.
-It stays close to bare-metal and as such the API may not seem intuitive for those not intimately familiar with the XS3's VPU instruction set.
-By contrast, the upper layer (the *high-level API*) in this model is meant to be intuitive and easy to use, while relying on the low-level API to actually get the work done.
+It stays close to bare-metal and as such the API may not seem intuitive for anyone not intimately familiar with the XS3's VPU instruction set.
+By contrast, the upper layer (the *BFP API*) is meant to be intuitive and easy to use, while relying on the low-level API to actually get work done.

-The high-level API is a block floating-point (BFP) API for performing VPU-accelerated operations.
-In the high-level API each BFP vector is represented by a ``struct``.
+The BFP API is a block floating-point API for performing VPU-accelerated operations.
+In the high-level API each BFP vector is represented by a ``struct`` (such as `bfp_s32_t` for 32-bit BFP vectors).
 The structure representing a BFP vector carries information about the vector's data buffer and length as well as the vector's exponent and headroom.
-The high-level API functions manages the headroom and exponent of the BFP vectors to determine when and how to best utilize the low-level API to maintain as much arithmetic precision as possible in the data.
+The BFP functions manage the headroom and exponent of the BFP vectors to determine when and how to best utilize the low-level API to maintain as much arithmetic precision as possible in the data.

 The low-level API is implemented primarily in xCORE XS3 Assembly, although C implementations of each function exist.
-The low-level functions operate directly on arrays of data and require the caller to manage exponents and headroom, and ensure that saturation and underflow are avoided.
+The low-level functions operate directly on arrays of data and require the caller to manage exponents and headroom (although in many cases helper functions exist to do this), and ensure that saturation and underflow are avoided.
 Sometimes it may be useful to directly use the low-level API rather than the high-level API because the user may know properties of the data that the high-level API cannot simply assume.
 For example, when subtracting one vector from another, if the user happens to know that both vectors are strictly non-negative, an additional bit of precision may be retained in the result.

-* Auto-generated source files
+All data vectors used by API functions used signed data.

 Example
 *******